A hybrid physics-informed neural network based multiscale solver as a partial differential equation constrained optimization problem: An application in heat conduction

 \end{definition}

-Various techniques exist to determine the $G$-limit, but their applicability depends on the specific problem formulation and the properties of the medium being studied.
-The question of the existence of $\boldsymbol{K}^{*}$ for general heterogeneous media remains an open problem.
-If such an effective characterization of the medium does exist, it has the following useful properties. \begin{Proposition} (\cite{jikov2012homogenization}) The $G$-limit $\boldsymbol{K}^{*}$ has the following properties: \begin{enumerate} \item If the $G$-limit exists, it is unique. \item The $G$-limit of a sequence $\boldsymbol{K}^{\varepsilon}$ does not depend on the source term $f$ and on the boundary conditions data on $\partial \Omega$. \end{enumerate} \end{Proposition}

-The $G$-convergence can be seen as a mathematically rigorous version of the representative volume element (RVE) technique, also known as upscaling, which is widely used in physics and engineering for homogenization \cite{christensen2012mechanics, durlofsky1991numerical, ewing2009simplified, farmer2002upscaling}.
-Let us apply the equivalent characterization of weak convergence to the weak sequences of gradients and fluxes from \eqref{weak convergence in G limit}: for any measurable set $V \subseteq \Omega$,
+Various techniques exist to find the $G$-limit.
+Their respective applicability, however, depends on the specific problem and properties of the underlying medium.
+If such a $G$-limit exists, then it does not depend on $q$ and on the boundary data on $\partial \Omega$.
+We also note that the existence of $\boldsymbol{K}^{*}$ for general heterogeneous media still remains an open problem.
+Often, the representative volume element (RVE) technique can be applied to find an approximation of $\boldsymbol{K}^{*}$.
+This approach is widely utilized in engineering applications; see, e.g., \cite{christensen2012mechanics, durlofsky1991numerical, ewing2009simplified, farmer2002upscaling}.
+Here we state its equivalent characterization via weak convergence of gradients and fluxes in \eqref{weak convergence in G limit}: For any measurable set $\mathcal{V} \subseteq \Omega$ of measure $|\mathcal{V}|>0$ and $\langle \ \cdot \ \rangle_{\mathcal{V}} = \frac{1}{|\mathcal{V}|} \int_{\mathcal{V}} \cdot \ dx$ (understood component-wise), one has

-where $\langle \ \cdot \ \rangle_{V} = \frac{1}{|V|} \int_{V} \cdot \ dx$.
-It is difficult to verify the existence of the above limits for general heterogeneous media, and therefore we only assume that these limits exist, see also Assumption~\ref{Ass: Weak convergence}.
-Lets us introduce the following approximations:
+The existence of the above limits for general heterogeneous media is difficult to verify.
+Thus, here we only assume that these limits exist; see also Assumption~\ref{Ass: Weak convergence}.
+Further, we introduce the following approximations: